-Choosing where to go to university isn’t just about the course you pick, it’s also about finding the right place to live, learn, and make the most of your time as a student.
-And when it comes to student life in Manchester, it’s easy to see why so many people from across the UK and beyond decide to make it their home.
+Choosing where to study isn’t just about the course you pick, it’s also about finding the right city to live, learn, and make the most of your time as a student.
+If you’re getting ready to start your university journey in Manchester this September, you’ll soon see why so many students from across the UK and beyond choose to call it home.

-With a unique mix of culture, community, and opportunity, Manchester consistently ranks among the best cities for students in the UK - and for good reason.
+With its unique mix of culture, community, and opportunity, Manchester consistently ranks among the best cities for students in the UK.
+It’s the perfect place to begin your next chapter.

-Here’s what makes studying in Manchester such a great choice.
+Here’s what makes starting student life in Manchester such a great choice.

 1. Manchester’s Student-Friendly Neighbourhoods